codedrunks/BrewBot/README.md

 <br>

-Interaction replies and MessageEmbeds (title, fields & description) can have:
+Interaction replies and EmbedBuilders (title, fields & description) can have:
 - Hyperlinks (`[text](url)`)

 <br>